 While some entrepreneurs like Nthuthuko Shezi, Founder of Grassbeef, aim to address the economical issues facing people in rural areas, others have founded their businesses to cater for people like themselves.
 Smergos co-founders Nicholas Smit and Nicole Vergos are both disabled, and started their business – designing beautiful and personalised wheelchair bags – as there were not many manufactures of these in South Africa.

-All entrepenuers supported by the SAB Foundation under the Social Innovation and Disability Empowerment Awards have businesess that are innovative and are early-stage businesses that solve social problems.
+All entrepreneurs supported by the SAB Foundation under the Social Innovation and Disability Empowerment Awards have businesses that are innovative and are early-stage businesses that solve social problems.
 They directly address challenges faced by low –income women, youth, people living with disabilities or people living in rural areas.

-“The SAB Foundation not only invests in an entreprenuer by funding the business, we also educate and equip these entreprenuers with the necessary business knowledge of how best they can maintain and grow their businesses, “ concludes Evans.
+“The SAB Foundation not only invests in an entrepreneur by funding the business, we also educate and equip these entrepreneurs with the necessary business knowledge of how best they can maintain and grow their businesses, “ concludes Evans.

 To find out more about the SAB Foundation and our entrepreneurs, please visit our website